 The 501st Legion is the largest costume enthusiast club dedicated to the Star Wars universe.
 Founded in 1997 by Albin Johnson, it is currently present in over 55 countries and, as of January 2019, has over 13 200 members.

 The Legion’s specialty is to represent the “bad guys” of Star Wars.
-Along with its sister-group, the Rebel Legion, it helps bring to life the Star Wars universe to all fans big and small.
+Along with its allied groups, the Rebel Legion, the Mandalorian Mercs and the R2 Builders, it helps bring to life the Star Wars universe to all fans big and small.

 All club members are volunteers.
 Although it is not directly sponsored by Lucasfilm or Disney, the 501st Legion is Lucasfilm’s favourite cosplay group for villains.
 The company often calls upon the Legion for promotional and corporate events.

 The 501st Legion distinguishes itself by the quality of their costumes.
 Each costume worn by a member has been through a rigorous construction and approval process where every detail was scrutinized in order to match the quality of the original movie costumes.

 The 501st Legion is also proud to boast a large variety of costumes.
 Although the original group only consisted of stormtroopers, it now has over 300 different costumes covering the original trilogy, prequels, animated series, comic books, and the latest movies.

 For more information on the 501st Legion, we invite you to visit the organization’s main web site atwww.501st.com.

 The Forteresse Imperiale

 The Forteresse Imperiale Garrison is the Quebec chapter of the 501st Legion.
 It was founded in 2009 as a sub-group (squad) of the Canadian Garrison.